 The retail business industry has recently seen some changes in the way it operates.

 This change is most obvious in the online presence of retail businesses.
 Traditionally, retail businesses consider having a physical presence a higher priority than an online existence.
-That used to be in a world where everyone could move freely.
+That used to be a world where everyone could move freely.
 As cyber security threats continue to pose a significant risk to retail businesses, forming a Wyoming LLC can provide entrepreneurs with personal asset protection, a favorable tax environment, and a flexible management structure that can help them effectively mitigate the risks associated with cyber-attacks and other online threats.

 All this doesn’t mean that store owners will be closing brick and mortar for good, but the switch to online left us with plenty of security issues.